edgedb/edgedb/docs/edgeql/lexical.rst

     db> SELECT $a$hello$$world$$$a$;
     {'hello$$world$$'}

-More specifically delimiter:
+More specifically, a delimiter:

 * Must start with an ASCII letter or underscore
-* Following characters can be digits 0-9, underscore or ASCII letters
+* Has following characters that can be digits 0-9, underscores or ASCII letters

 .. _ref_eql_lexical_bytes:

 Bytes
 ^^^^^

-Production rules for :eql:type:`bytes` literal:
+Production rules for :eql:type:`bytes` literals:

 .. productionlist:: edgeql
     bytes: "b'" `bytes_content`* "'" | 'b"' `bytes_content`* '"'